 Note from: Megan Lilien (Science and Health Division Chair): My daughter and I were introduced to this book as part of the family book club we participate in at school.
 The first-person narrative made the story relatable to my daughter.
 It also helped both of us learn about injustice and racism from several perspectives.
 Each character has different approaches for the same fight.
 Our book discussion led to several thoughtful questions.

-Note from Stephanie (Assistant Principal): What would happen if we stopped letting race or gender decide what someone can accomplish?
+Note from Stephanie (Assistant Principal) : What would happen if we stopped letting race or gender decide what someone can accomplish?
 How many brilliant ideas, solutions, and cures have we lost because of ignorance and injustice?
 This movie is a great peek into our history and a fantastic reminder to keep pushing for recognition and equity.
+Bonus Teaching Notes: Journey’s in Film has created a free curriculum around this movie.
+Students can (and should) also read the book on which the film is based by, Margot Lee Shetterly.
+In addition to the original, which is appropriate for high school readers, Shetterly has also written adaptations for both middle and elementary students.

 Note from: Lisa (Elementary Coordinator): I appreciate the young People of Color, especially young women, that are amplifying their voices and pushing the movement for social change.
 In the words of the filmmaker, Kiki Finley: “I wanted to make sure this message was told from this young lady’s perspective.
 She has been taught to appreciate her skin tone no matter what and pass the wisdom to her friends at a time when skin tone and gender can actually be an offense.”
-View the short film here.
+View the short film here .

 Resources for Elementary School Learners